 Heat a large deep nonstick skillet (my favorite is Scanpan) over medium-high heat.
 Add the onion, along with a splash of water to prevent sticking.
 Pan sauté onion until softened, about 3 to five minutes.
 Stir in the bell pepper, jalapeño, and garlic.
 Continue to sauté until the vegetables become almost tender, adding more water as needed.

-Meanwhile, place the sauce ingredients into a high-speed blender (like a Vitamix) and blend until smooth.
+Meanwhile, place the sauce ingredients into a high-powered blender (like a Vitamix) and blend until smooth.

 Transfer the sautéed vegetables to the baking dish.
 Carefully pour the blended sauce mixture into the baking dish, and stir together to combine evenly.